conradhuebler/SupraFit/INSTALL.md

 ## Compiling
 To compile SupraFit you will need CMake 3 or newer, a C++11-capable compiler and Qt 5.10 or newer.

+> SupraFit needs QtCharts, so please provide it

 SupraFit has been successfully compilied with:
 - gcc 5.2 - 9.1
 - clang 3.9